-TABLE 13.1 PERMEABILITY AND POROSITY Zone Method Result Production Zone Aquifer - Moore Unit Air P&P Average Porosity = 29.8% Average Permeability Klinkenberg = 3,857 md Production Zone Aquifer - Reno Creek Air P&P Average Porosity = 30.3% Average Permeability Klinkenberg = 1,944 md Overlying Aquitard - Reno Creek Liquid P&P Permeability Specific to Brine = 0.00087 md Underlying Aquitard- Reno Creek Liquid P&P Permeability Specific to Brine = 0.00058 md
+TABLE 13.1 PERMEABILITY AND POROSITY Zone Method Result Production Zone Aquifer - Moore Unit Air P&P Average Porosity = 29.8% Average Permeability Klinkenberg = 3,857 md Production Zone Adulter - Reno (reek Air P&P Average Porosity = 30,3% Average Permeability Klinkenberg = 1,944 md Overlying Aquitard -Reno Creek Liquid P&P d P&P Permeability Specific to Brine = 0.00087 md Underlying Aquitard- Reno Creek Liquid P&P Permeability Specific to Brine = 0.00058 md

 Eleven core samples were collected for P&P analyses from the PZA at the Moore Unit.
 Analyses were performed by Weatherford Labs in late 2012 and are summarized in Table 13.1.
 All values are very comparable to average P&P values from the PZA at the North and Southwest Reno Creek Units.
 Metallurgical and disequilibrium analyses were not performed using AUC's 2012 core from the Moore Unit; however, historical testing results are presented in the RME reports held by AUC.
+Due to proximity, these physical characteristics and values can be applied to the Uranerz Acquisition.